K. P. Kumaran

 K. P. Kumaran is an Indian film maker who works in the Malayalam cinema.
 He co-authored the script of Swayamvaram directed by Adoor Gopalakrishnan.
 Kumaran's first directorial venture was Athithi.
 His major films include Rugmini (winner of the 1989 National Film Award for Best Feature Film in Malayalam), Thenthulli, Laxmivijayam and Thottam.
 His latest film, Akasha Gopuram, is based on Henrik Ibsen's play The Master Builder.

 Kumaran's first directorial venture was Rock (short film), which won an international award.
 His first feature film was Adhithi.
-He won the J. C. Daniel Award for 2021.
+He was bestowed with the J. C. Daniel Award for 2021.